For Writers Who Need Frameworks, Not Feelings

 25,000+ Creators Use These Tools

 " Beta readers kept saying my protagonist was 'hard to root for.'
 The Core Wound Blueprint showed me she's a Rescuer with an abandonment wound.
-Her pushiness isn't a flaw—it's armor.
-Next feedback: 'I finally get her.' — Sarah, novelist
+Her pushiness isn't a flaw.
+It's armor.
+Next feedback: 'I finally get her.' - Sarah, novelist

 " I've read Save the Cat and the Hero's Journey.
 Understood them intellectually, couldn't apply them.
 The Hurricane Story Model clicked because it's organized around theme, not plot beats. - James, screenwriter